 A five-member Board of Trustees governs Bates Technical College.
 Appointed by the Governor of the state of Washington, the trustees set college policies, hire the president, determine and approve the budget and award faculty tenure.
 Bates is honored to have trustees who involve themselves in many aspects of the college, including legislative advocacy, joint projects with other college trustees, and programs to support regional workforce and economic development.

-Lakewood resident Bladow is a Fire Captain at West Pierce Fire and Rescue, the president of West Pierce Fire Fighter Local 1488-IAFF, a member of the Washington State Council of Fire Fighters, and served as a delegate to the International Association of Firefighters convention.
+Appointed August 2015 Lakewood resident Layne Bladow is a Battalion Chief at West Pierce Fire and Rescue, the president of West Pierce Fire Fighter Local 1488-IAFF, a member of the Washington State Council of Fire Fighters, and served as a delegate to the International Association of Firefighters convention.
 He is an active member of Christ Lutheran Church, raises funds for the Muscular Dystrophy Association, and is a graduate of Bates’ Fire Service program.

 Christina Blocker, Vice Chair

 Appointed October 2016 As managing partner of Archway Consulting Group, Christina Blocker specializes in diversity and inclusion strategy, talent development, and change management for high-growth organizations.
 She combines an extensive marketing and communications background from the political sector with expertise in organizational behavior and data analytics from her studies in psychology to build cultural infrastructure that supports, amplifies, and sustains impact.
 Christina proudly serves as a Trustee at Bates Technical College in Tacoma, Washington.
 Appointed by Washington State Governor Jay Inslee in 2016, she is the first African-American female appointed to serve since the college’s founding.
 Christina is also President of the national African American Caucus of Community College Trustees.
 She is the mother of two amazing little boys and the proud wife of Tacoma City Councilmember Keith Blocker.